webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 ```

 This is the nick or display name for the webxdc user
-which is intended for showing it in the user interface.
+which can be displayed in the user interface for human recognition.

 [`sendUpdate()`]: ./sendUpdate.html